Disappearance of Don Banfield: Trial

-In 2012 Shirley and Lynette Banfield were brought to trial for his murder at the Old Bailey and also for fraud, forgery and conspiracy to pervert justice, which they pled guilty to.
+In 2012 Shirley and Lynette Banfield were brought to trial for his murder at the Old Bailey and also for fraud, forgery and conspiracy to pervert justice, to which they pleaded guilty.
 It was alleged that the women had killed him for his share of the proceeds of the sale of the family home, which was being prepared at the time he vanished, and for his new pension money.
 Shirley had indeed been paid all the money due to her and Don for the house in June 2001, falsely telling the authorities that while her husband had disappeared he had been seen locally.
 Whilst Don would have had a pension to live on, Shirley faced the prospect of severe financial difficulties, being 54 and on the verge of being left by Don without money to rehouse both herself and Lynette.
 The court heard that a neighbour had reported Shirley shouting "one of these days I'll kill you" before the disappearance, but Shirley said she had been talking to her parrot.
 The defence admitted that the pair were guilty of lying and deception, but said that this was not evidence of murder.
 Shirley claimed that Don had faked his own death, though there was no evidence that he had been alive since 11 May 2001.

 They were both found guilty of the murder and sentenced to a minimum of 18 and 16 years imprisonment respectively, something which was reported widely in the press and media in Britain and abroad.
 Neither of the women showed any emotion upon the guilty verdicts being announced.

 After the conviction Don's sister Kay begged the women to reveal what they had done with his body so they could bury him.
 His mother had died in 2004 without knowing what had become of her son.
 The lead detective on the case speaking after the trial commented: "Shirley and Lynette Banfield convinced themselves they would never be found guilty of his murder, however today's verdict shatters that belief".
 He stated that "throughout the whole process they had just lied and lied and lied".
 A spokesperson for the Crown Prosecution Service said: "Their actions were motivated by greed and they robbed a man of his life purely for monetary gain.
 Almost 11 years since Don's disappearance, his wife and daughter no doubt believed they may have got away with their crime."

 Appeal

 In 2013, Lynette and Shirley Banfield's convictions were overturned by the Court of Appeal.
-Both had been convicted of the joint enterprise murder of Banfield, but the appeals court found that the prosecution had failed to prove that both had been involved in the murder, though Shirley Banfield's lawyer accepted that it was likely that either Shirley or Lynette Banfield had killed Don Banfield.
+Both had been convicted of the joint enterprise murder of Banfield, but the appeals court found that the prosecution had failed to prove that both had been involved in the murder, though Shirley Banfield's lawyer, William Clegg KC, accepted that it was likely that either Shirley or Lynette Banfield had killed Don Banfield.
+However, in a memoir of 2018, titled 'Under The Wig', referencing the Banfield’s trial and subsequent successful appeal, Clegg says that he has no idea who may be responsible.